Alexsouthwick/Alexsouthwick.github.io/README.md

 ##Get Started:
 1. Go to alexsouthwick.github.io/index.html.
 2. Click on Start Your Song! to navigate to the app.
-3. Follow the instructions in the alerts to create your song.
+3. Follow the instructions to create your song.

 ##Product Description:
 Created with aspiring musicians and composers in mind, Cadenza's website makes experimenting with music more accessible by allowing users to easily match notes and beats to create a song.